AchrafReyani/job-matching-platform/apps/backend/README.md

 # Backend

-Full setup instructions, architecture details, and deployment info are in the main `/docs` folder.
+Full setup instructions, architecture details, and deployment info are in the main `/docs` folder